- Who funds the ICRC?

 The ICRC budget is calculated based on three factors: the humanitarian needs of the communities affected, our ability to deliver aid and protection to those communities, and a realistic assessment of what can actually be implemented.

 Taken together these three factors have tended to produce highly accurate operational plans and budgets: during the last ten years, the ICRC has averaged around a 90% implementation rate of its projected budget.
 Our operational budget has been on the increase during the past few years.
-This year (2015), we have a budget that is more than 25% bigger than last year's.
+This year (2020), we have a budget that is almost 3% bigger than last year's.

 ICRC expenditure is audited by an internationally-recognised firm employing stringent and recognised IFRS (International Financial Reporting Standards) accounting standards.
 We have set up a system of internal and external audits whereby all key financial figures and procedures are checked.